 Often identity theft is only picked up once the damage has already occurred, but a good way to promote early detection is by keeping a close eye on your banking transaction history and your Equifax credit report.
 Any payment, however small, that appears to be strange or out of the ordinary should be flagged with your bank as soon as possible, as well as any credit suppliers with whom you have not in fact applied for credit.

 You can get your Equifax credit report for free here.
-You can also monitor the integrity of your financial information by watching for changes in your credit file with email alerts through My Credit Alert.
+You can also monitor the integrity of your financial information by watching for changes in your credit file with email alerts through an annual subscription to My Credit Alert.
 For example you can be alerted to a new credit enquiry on your credit report which could be someone trying to apply for credit in your name.

 1Equifax, Identity Theft in Australia: The Current Problem.
 Accessed March 2015.